Charuzu28/Blynk/README.md

 ## Timer Personalization

-BLYNK'N allows users to customize the appearance of the Pomodoro timer ring.
+blynk allows users to customize the appearance of the Pomodoro timer ring.

 Available styles include: